riyanshibohra/OnsetLab/meta_agent/README.md

-# OnsetLab Meta-Agent
+# OnsetLab Meta-Agent (Registry-Based v2.0)

-The Meta-Agent is a LangGraph-powered backend service that discovers MCP servers and generates Colab notebooks for building AI agents.
+The Meta-Agent is a LangGraph-powered backend service that loads tools from a curated registry and generates Colab notebooks for building AI agents.

 ## Overview